About SwaraLink Technologies

 SwaraLink Technologies is an IoT engineering design services and consulting firm focused on Bluetooth and Bluetooth Low Energy (BLE) systems and embedded software.
 Incorporated in the State of California in 2017 and headquartered in San Diego, we work with clients all over the world.

-Backed by over a decade of industry experience and an extensive technical background in Bluetooth technology and embedded systems, SwaraLink’s services include architecture, development, testing, and debugging of complex hardware and software systems.
+Backed by an extensive technical background in embedded systems and more than 10 years of experience working with Bluetooth technology, SwaraLink’s services include architecture, development, testing, and debugging of complex hardware and software systems.
 We work with all types of products, including consumer, industrial, automotive, and medical devices.
 Our clients range from small startups to large, publicly traded corporations, and our projects range from short-term consultations to months-long development programs.

-We believe in high-quality engineering work, clear communication, and professional service for our clients.
+We believe in high-quality engineering work, clear communication, and professional service for our clients, with a focus on ensuring a great experience for the end-user.
 We take great pride in our ability to dig into the smallest details without losing sight of the big picture.

 Founder and Principal Engineer

 Sandeep was originally a self-taught programmer, playing around with QBASIC and Visual C++ in high school, but then shifted interest from software to hardware while at the university level.
 He went on to receive his Bachelor’s degree and Master’s degree in Electrical Engineering from the University of California, San Diego, with a focus on Analog and RF Integrated Circuit Design.
 His educational background in hardware and RF systems and personal interest in software eventually led him to the world of embedded wireless systems.